 Unless this is your first time on the internet, chances are you've heard of Reddit.
-Self-proclaimed "The Front Page of the Internet," Reddit is one of the most fascinating and active places online to discover and share cool content.
-If you're a marketer, you should immediately understand the potential this resource has to bring the very best content you are publishing to the attention of its 90 million unique visitors (as of last month alone).
+Self-proclaimed as "The Front Page of the Internet," Reddit is one of the most fascinating and active places online to discover and share cool content.
+If you're a marketer, you should immediately understand the potential this resource has for you to deliver your best published content to the attention of the platforms 195 million unique visitors (as of last month alone).

-Reddit is a powerful and fair community of people that doesn't like to be led astray by underhanded marketing efforts, so how exactly do you leverage it to provide valuable content to users while also plugging your product?
+Reddit is a powerful and fair community that doesn't like to be led astray by underhanded marketing efforts.
+So how exactly do you leverage it in order to provide valuable content to users, while also plugging your product?
 Read on, and you just might learn how.

 In order to understand if Reddit is going to even make sense as a marketing channel for your product or service, we first need to understand the demographics of the people that make up this wonderful community.
 According to 2012 statistics from Ignite, Reddit is largely comprised of users between the ages of 18 and 34.
 For an even more concentrated breakdown of age, you can see the precise statistics for all age groups that make up the community below:

-Reddit users are actually quite well educated.
+Reddit users are quite well-educated.
+Taking the age range into consideration, there is a good chance that many users are still enrolled in college and currently pursuing a degree.
 More than 50% of Reddit's community base has had at least some college education, while another 30% of users have a bachelor's degree or higher:

-Perhaps unsurprisingly for many who have ever been on Reddit, the website is made up largely of male users.
+The website is made up largely of male users.
 However, the percentage of males may not be quite as high as people might assume - recorded at 65%.
-Comprising a minority of only 35%, there is a sizable population of female Redditors that should not be undervalued by marketers who are trying to get their content found.
+Comprising a minority of only 35%, there is a sizable population of female Redditors that should not be overlooked by marketers who are trying to get female-friendly content discovered.

 For marketers and business owners alike, the data that is most interesting about Reddit is the breakdown of income levels.
 About 75% of Redditors make between 0 and 50k a year, so businesses who are selling expensive luxury products are unlikely to find much success.
 For small businesses selling affordable products though, these statistics should make it even clearer to you just how useful Reddit could be for your business if you use it correctly.